Total number of Websites

-After reaching 1 billion websites in September of 2014, a milestone confirmed by NetCraft in its October 2014 Web Server Survey and that Internet Live Stats was the first to announce - as attested by this tweet from the inventor of the World Wide Web himself, Tim Berners-Lee - the number of websites in the world has subsequently declined, reverting back to a level below 1 billion.
-This is due to the monthly fluctuations in the count of inactive websites.
-We do expect, however, to exceed 1 billion websites again sometime in 2015 and to stabilize the count above this historic milestone in 2016.
+There are over 1.5 billion websites on the world wide web today.
+Of these, less than 200 million are active.
+The milestone of 1 billion websites was first reached in September of 2014, as confirmed by NetCraft in its October 2014 Web Server Survey and first estimated and announced by Internet Live Stats (see the tweet from the inventor of the World Wide Web, Tim Berners-Lee).
+The number had subsequently declined, reverting back to a level below 1 billion (due to the monthly fluctuations in the count of inactive websites) before reaching again and stabilizing above the 1 billion mark starting in March of 2016.
+During 2016, the total number of sites has grown significantly, from 900 million in January 2016 to 1.7 billion in December 2016.
+From 2016 to 2018, the level has hold pretty much unchanged.
 From 1 website in 1991 to 1 billion in 2014, the chart and table below show the total number of websites by year throughout history:

 By "Website" we mean unique hostname (a name which can be resolved, using a name server, into an IP Address).

 It must be noted that around 75% of websites today are not active, but parked domains or similar.

 Source: NetCraft and Internet Live Stats (elaboration of data by Matthew Gray of MIT and Hobbes' Internet Timeline and Pingdom)

 Periodic drops in the total count can depend on various factors, including an improvement in NetCraft's handling of wildcard hostnames.
 For example, in August 2012, over 40 million hostnames on only 242 IP addresses were removed from the Survey.